Glen Huser

-Glen Huser (born 1 February 1943 in Ottawa, Ontario) is a Canadian fiction writer.
+Glen Huser (born 1 February 1943) is a Canadian fiction writer.

 Vancouver School of Art, second year qualification, 1965; University of Alberta, BEd (with distinction), 1970, M.A., 1988.

 Career

 Huser completed two years in teacher Education at the University of Alberta before starting his first career as a teacher at Rosslyn Junior High School in Edmonton, where he taught art and English for three years.

 During this time he took on a part-time job reviewing films for The Edmontonian, a weekly community and entertainment magazine.